-Course Objective: The aim of this course is to give the students essential knowledge pertaining to structure and functions of a chromosome in detail.
-The course also explains the chromosomal variations and their effects on biological system.
+Course Objective: The aim of this course is to give the students essential knowledgepertaining to the structure and functions of a chromosome in detail.
+The course also explains the chromosomal variations and their effects on biological systems.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Acquire knowledge about the different cytogenetic and molecular techniques used for genome analysis.
-CO2 Learn about role of chromosomes in sex determination and generation.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Acquire knowledge about the different cytogenetic and molecular techniques used for genome analysis.
+CO2 Learn about the role of chromosomes in sex determination and generation.
 CO3 linkage and recombination frequencies in gene mapping.
-CO4 Enhance knowledge and ability of students for determining the role of genetics in CO4 Enhance knowledge and ability of students for determining the role of genetics in evolution.
+CO4 Enhance the knowledge and ability of students to determine the role of genetics in evolution.

 Note for the paper setter: The question paper will consist of nine questions in all.
-First question will be compulsory and will consist of five short questions of 2 marks each covering the whole syllabus.
+The first question will be compulsory and will consist of five short questions of 2 marks each covering the whole syllabus.
 In addition, eight more questions will be set unit-wise comprising of two questions from each of the four units.
 The candidates are required to attempt four more questions of 15 marks each selecting at least one question from each unit.

 - 1. Chromatin structure and organization: Chromosome structure and DNA packaging; euchromatin and heterochromatin. - 2.
 Organization of plastid and mitochondrial genomes. - 3.
-Special Chromosomes: Structure, occurrence and behaviour of polytene, lampbrush, B and sex chromosomes. - 4.
-Karyotype: Karyotype analysis and its evolution; FISH, GISH and flow cytometery, Chromosome banding techniques and their applications.
+Special Chromosomes: Structure, occurrence and behavior of polytene, lampbrush, B, and sex chromosomes. - 4.
+Karyotype: Karyotype analysis and its evolution; FISH, GISH and flow cytometry, Chromosome banding techniques, and their applications.